 A balanced solution that addresses both (i) individual patient's needs for effective pain relief, and (ii) the devastating national opioid epidemic is needed.

-· Elysium’s technologies will set a new standard of safety for prescription opioids
+· A cutting edge pharmaceutical company with novel technologies will set a new standard of safety for prescription opioids

 · Like the auto industry, pharmaceutical companies will soon be required to meet minimum safety standards for their prescription opioid products, whether branded or generic, by a certain date.
 Such safety standards will be raised over time as new technologies are developed.